Resource Pools

 -

 To limit the number of jobs that access this database, the FinanceDatabase Resource Pool is defined with a maximum quantity of 100 logins.
-As a result, only 100 units of this resource (logins) can be simultaneously allocated.
+Only 100 units of this resource (logins) can be simultaneously allocated.
 Other jobs that require this resource must wait until the required number of resources are released, and become available.

 -